input-output-hk/partner-chains/docs/developer-guides/setting-up-token-management-partner-chains.md

 ### Steps

+Note that these steps need to be run by the governance authority from the sudo account in the Polkadot UI.

 1. Run `set_main_chain_scripts` extrinsic on the nativeTokenManagement pallet via the Polkadot UI portal to set the native token `policy ID`, `asset name`, and `illiquid supply validator address`.

 ![Polkadot UI portal](Polkadot-UI-portal-native-token-mgt.png)